ofiwg/libfabric/man/fi_endpoint.3.md

 associated with completion queues or counters.
 Completed receive operations are posted to the CQs bound to the endpoint.
-An endpoint may only be associated with a single receive context, and all connectless endpoints associated with a shared receive context must also share the same address vector.
+An endpoint may only be associated with a single receive context, and all connectionless endpoints associated with a shared receive context must also share the same address vector.

 Endpoints associated with a shared transmit context may use dedicated